piko-framework/piko-framework.github.io/docs/modular-application/controllers.md

 # Controllers

-Controllerd are parts of the application that manage the flow of data.
-It is the glue that binds the model and the view together and should be responsible for the following:

-- Communicating with the model
+Controllers manage application flow between models, views, and HTTP input/output.
+In a Piko application, a controller is a class that extends [Piko\Controller](../../api/Controller.md).

+A controller should be responsible for:

-- Communicating with the view
+- Coordinating business logic with models/services
+- Preparing data for views or API responses
-- Handling user input
+- Handling user input and route/query parameters
-- Managing the flow of data
+- Returning an HTTP response (directly or through helper methods)

-Controllers should never contain any HTML code neither any SQL code.
+Controllers should not contain SQL queries or HTML markup directly.

-In a Piko application, controllers are classes derived from [Piko\Controller](../../api/Controller.md).
-They are responsible for processing requests and generating responses.

-Controllers are composed of *actions* methods that end users can address and request for execution.
-A controller can have one or multiple actions.

-End user address action throw [routes](routing.md).
+Controllers expose one or more action methods.
+Each action is reachable through routing.

 Example: